vrchat-community/creator-docs/Docs/docs/sdk/updating-the-sdk.md

 ## Manual Updates
 If you're using the VCC, you don't need to worry about manual updates.
-However, if you wish to, you can download the SDK on the [VRChat website](https://vrchat.com/home/download) after signing into your VRChat account
+However, if you wish to, you can download the SDK on the [VRChat website](https://vrchat.com/home/download) after signing into your VRChat account.

 ## Legacy SDK3
 :::caution